 Heat stroke is when a person’s core body temperature rises too high (often more than 104 F) because high environmental temperature (typically over 90 F) and humidity (over 70 percent relative humidity) prevents the body from cooling through its normal means of sweating and breathing.
 As heat stroke develops, our heart beats fast, our lungs breathe fast, we feel dizzy and nauseated, our muscles cramp, and we become confused, eventually losing consciousness entirely.

 Without medical intervention, heat stroke is often fatal.
 The Centers for Disease Control and Prevention notes on average, about 658 Americans die each year from heat stroke.

-Victims of heat stroke can be of any age, but more often it is the elderly, particularly those over the age of 70.
-As people age, our bodies’ ability to cool declines, and the elderly often take medication that further impairs this ability.
-In addition, the elderly may not be aware of the dangerous heat wave, and may not have working air conditioning in their home, nor have anyone to check on them.
+Victims of heat stroke can be of any age, but more often it is older adults, particularly those over the age of 70.
+As people age, our bodies’ ability to cool declines, and older adults often take medication that further impairs this ability.
+In addition, older adults may not be aware of the dangerous heat wave, and may not have working air conditioning in their home, nor have anyone to check on them.
 As a physician, I know from experience how the heat of summer and the cold of winter test the lives of the very old.

 Other factors that increase the risk for heat stroke are obesity, diabetes and heart disease.

 Hydration, rest and finding a cool environment are the keys to preventing heat stroke.
 If you don’t have an air conditioned home or car, steps to take include wearing light, breathable clothing; avoiding time in direct sunlight; not exercising during the hot hours of the day; spraying yourself with water and sitting in front of a fan; taking a cool bath or shower; or placing a cold pack on your neck or armpit.
 In a heat wave, please take time to check in with your older neighbors, family and friends, to make sure they have the means to stay cool.